Private Creek Maintenance

 Army Corps of Engineers, San Francisco District - (415) 977-8464

 The Streamside Management Program for Landowners (SMPL) offered by the CA Urban Streams Partnership can provide free advice about creek care, restoration, and maintenance for Contra Costa County Residents.
 Please see the brochure SMPL brochure (PDF).
-You may contact them by email or by phone at (510) 932-2370.
+You may contact them by email.

 Funding for this service is provided by the Contra Costa County Flood Control and Water Conservation District.